 One-Stop Career Centers are state-funded job centers that help workers find jobs and help employers find workers.
 These centers provide access to a variety of job assistance services, including working with experienced career counselors, attending workshops and short-term training, accessing up-to-date local, statewide and national job listings, using a PC to hunt for jobs, develop your resume, write cover letters, and more.
 Most services are free and open to anyone.

 Unemployment insurance is a government program that gives temporary cash payments to workers who have lost their jobs through no fault of their own.
 An individual is not eligible for this benefit if they were fired from their job for a good reason, or if they quit their job.
 In Massachusetts, this program is run by the Division of Unemployment Assistance (DUA).
-Usually the cash payments last for a maximum of 30 weeks; however, at times, the federal government offers an extension of these benefits to a maximum of 46 weeks.
+Usually the cash payments last for a maximum of 30 weeks; however, at times, the federal government offers benefits to a maximum of 46 weeks.